 - 1. All proposals for new development or redevelopment shall incorporate low impact development techniques or other best management practices into the site design in order to disperse and/or infiltrate stormwater runoff to ensure that there is no net loss of infiltration as a result of the development or redevelopment. - 2.
-No development, use or activity may exceed water or sediment quality standards or otherwise violate the anti-degradation requirements specified in WAC Chapters 173-200, 173-201A, and 173-204. - Critical area permit approvals shall include conditions designed to prevent significant degradation of groundwater and surface water quality or quantity, if the site assessment review determines it is necessary.

-F. Native Vegetation Protection Area (NVPA) requirements.
+No development, use or activity may exceed water or sediment quality standards or otherwise violate the anti-degradation requirements specified in WAC Chapters 173-200, 173-201A, and 173-204. - E. Native Vegetation Protection Area (NVPA) requirements.
 Native vegetation retention is a fundamental method for critical aquifer recharge area protection.
-Sixty-five percent or more of the development site should be protected for the purposes of retaining or enhancing existing forest cover to maximize aquifer recharge opportunities.
+Sixty-five percent or more of the development site should be protected for the purposes of retaining or enhancing existing native, forest, and vegetation cover to maximize aquifer recharge opportunities.